roniemartinez/dude/README.md

 ### Requirements

-- [X] Any dude should know how to work with selectors (CSS or XPath).
+- ✅ Any dude should know how to work with selectors (CSS or XPath).
-- [X] This library was built on top of [Playwright](https://github.com/microsoft/playwright-python).
+- ✅ This library was built on top of [Playwright](https://github.com/microsoft/playwright-python).
 Any dude should be at least familiar with the basics of Playwright - they also extended the selectors to support text, regular expressions, etc. See [Selectors | Playwright Python](https://playwright.dev/python/docs/selectors).
-- [X] Python decorators... you'll live, dude!
+- ✅ Python decorators... you'll live, dude!

 ### Installation